kubernetes/git-sync/README.md

             will take precedence.
 If not specified, this defaults to 10 seconds ("10s").

+    --ref <string>, $GIT_SYNC_REF
+            The git revision (branch, tag, or hash) to check out.
+If not specified, this defaults to "HEAD" (of the upstream repo's default branch).

     --repo <string>, $GIT_SYNC_REPO
             The git repository to sync.
 This flag is required.

-    --rev <string>, $GIT_SYNC_REV
-            The git revision (tag or hash) to check out.
-If not specified, this defaults to "HEAD".

     --root <string>, $GIT_SYNC_ROOT
             The root directory for git-sync operations, under which --link will